rswilkens/aclpub2-Tutorial/README.md

 Frequently, this will simply be plaintext, with a few formulas, figures, or tables.

 #### organizing_committee.yml
 This file should list the members of the organizaing committee.
-You can edit this file manually, or export it from OpenReview [Jump to How to export yml files from OpenReview](#How-to-export-yml-files-from-OpenReview).
+You should edit this file manually.
 ```yaml
 - role: Name of role, e.g. General Chair
   members: